Quansight-Labs/quansight-labs-site/posts/2020/08/reproducible-builds.md

 +["requests", "numpy", "matplotlib", "trio", "testpath", "pip", "pygments", "nbformat", "ipykernel", "nose >=0.10.1"]
 ```

-Here the changes are minor; and completely inconsequential for the use of the package, and woudl prevent us from
+Here the changes are minor and completely inconsequential for the use of the package; those changes prevent us from
-detecting that two build are actually identical.
+detecting that two builds are actually identical.

-This could allow to decrease precious disk space, bandwidth, and time spend waiting for software to install.
+This could allow to decrease precious disk space, bandwidth, and time spent waiting for software to install.

-I would recommend Go talk as well to some [Nix][Nix] Users to see how a purely functional package manager works and
+If you'd like to learn more about this topic, I'd recommend talking to some [Nix][Nix] users to see how a purely functional package manager works and
-which other advantage this brings.
+which other advantages this brings.

-But in the meantime, please go track the various source of randomness in your favorite library or build system, and
+But in the meantime, please go track the various sources of randomness in your favorite library or build system, and
-let works together to change things so that that things never changes.
+let's work together to change things so that things never change!

 [Nix]: https://nixos.org/